‘Sports Illustrated’ Model Jasmine Sanders Rocks Fuzzy Blue Bra And Dangerously Short Skirt On Instagram

-Jasmine Sanders has never been afraid to show some skin on her widely-followed Instagram account, and did just that in her latest steamy upload.
+Jasmine Sanders has never been afraid to show some skin on her widely-followed Instagram account, and she did just that in her latest steamy upload.
 The Sports Illustrated Swimsuit model rocked a seriously tiny ensemble that sent her millions of followers into a frenzy.

 The 27-year-old was captured inside a night club, sitting atop a small white table and giving the camera a sultry look for the sexy snap shared on Monday, April 15.
 The stunner absolutely sizzled in a seriously skimpy blue outfit that did nothing but favors for her incredible figure and certainly brought the heat to the social media platform.